Baseflow/XF-Material-Library/README.md

 #### Cards

-Use this for content emphasis.
-Cards are surfaces that display content and actions on a single topic.
+Cards contain content and actions about a single subject.
-They should be easy to scan for relevant and actionable information.
-Elements, like text and images, should be placed on them in a way that clearly indicates hierarchy.

 | Code | Android  | iOS |
 | ------------- | ------------- | ------------- |